NekoSuneAI/nekosuneai-public/README.md

 # NekoSuneAI

-NekoSuneAI is a VRChat AI BOT
+NekoSuneAI is a AI BOT